Freedom4Girls is a UK-registered charity fighting period poverty.

 Together these create the ‘toxic trio’ of period poverty; a definition that Freedom4Girls both subscribe to and base the reasons behind our philosophy, mission and aims and our everyday practice.

-Nowadays, we have expanded our provision of product delivery and education programmes both in Leeds and in the different regions of Uganda and Kenya that we operate with thanks to our on-the-ground partnerships.
+Nowadays, we have expanded our provision of product delivery and education programmes both in Leeds and in the different regions of Kenya that we operate with thanks to our on-the-ground partnerships.
 As of May 2020, we have educated over 10,000 young people, (girls and boys), and supported in the donation of hundreds of thousands of period products, be they disposable or washable, re-usables.

 The issue of period poverty has a significant impact on women and girls from all walks of life and Freedom4Girls will continue to work towards promoting menstrual equity at grassroots, local, national and international levels.